MicrosoftDocs/azure-stack-docs/azure-stack/asdk/asdk-deploy-powershell.md

 ---
-title: Deploy ASDK from the command line using Powershell | Microsoft Docs
+title: Deploy ASDK from the command line using Powershell
 description: Learn how to deploy the ASDK from the command line using PowerShell.
 author: justinha